 Guest star Brian Keith is perhaps most famous for playing the dad in the original The Parent Trap, though in my youth I also knew him from reruns of Family Affair, and 60s comedies like The Hallelujah Trail, and With Six You Get Eggroll.
 I was aware of him well enough to look forward to his performance as the Russian ambassador in the otherwise forgettable cold war action film Meteor (1979).
 Keith’s admirable performance in this DS9 episode justifies the time spent on his character.

 Today it’s routine for TV shows to use CGI to extend sets and provide detailed, animated backdrops, so the set for Mullibok’s homestead that would have looked good in the 1990s seems a bit claustrophobic now.
 Nevertheless, the big finish features not only great dialogue that brings Kira’s emotional arc to a close, but also a powerful practical effect — not the usual glowy blobs added in post-production — that achieves a level of visceral realism Trek doesn’t often provide.
 (Of course it’s all just pretend, but I caught myself caring.)

 I’m not too thrilled with this herky-jerky adolescent Nog, but I’m comparing him with my memories of how he developed across seven seasons.
-This early in the show’s run, we’re not supposed to think too highly of him, so that when Jake and Nog team up we’ll be duly impressed by what they accomplish.
-The B-lot seems padded in oder to provide scenes for O’Brien and Odo, but the moment when Quark figures out what’s going on does manage to make an important character moment of the low-stakes world-building shenanigans.
+This early in the show’s run, we’re not supposed to think too highly of him, so that when Jake and Nog team up we are duly impressed by what they actually accomplish.
+The B-plot seems padded in oder to provide scenes for O’Brien and Odo, but the moment when Quark figures out what’s going on does manage to make an important character moment of the low-stakes world-building shenanigans.